• Skip to primary navigation

 • Pork - To make Tonkatsu (pork cutlet), use sliced pork loin instead of chicken thighs.

-• Salmon - Salmon Katsu is a healthier alternative to chicken and pork.
+• Salmon - Salmon Katsu is an alternative to chicken and pork.
 In order to make Salmon Katsu, use a salmon fillet instead of chicken thighs.

 • Vegetarian - Replace chicken thighs with eggplant or tofu.